fastapi/fastapi/docs/en/docs/tutorial/dependencies/dependencies-with-yield.md

 {!../../../docs_src/dependencies/tutorial013.py!}
 ```

-You can't modify this response (see ), but you can log it or do other background tasks with it.
+You can't modify this response (see [Dependencies with `yield` and `HTTPException` below](dependencies-with-yield.md#dependencies-with-yield-and-httpexception){.internal-link target=_blank} below), but you can log it or do other background tasks with it.

 !!! note "Technical Details"
     Accepting a value from a `yield` is called _sending_ a value into a generator.